X

 About

-The PhD program in Applied Physiology and Nutrition (APHN) is an interdisciplinary, research-intensive program that provides training in basic and translational science.
+The concentration in Applied Physiology and Nutrition (APHN) is an interdisciplinary, research-intensive program that provides training in basic and translational science.
 The focus of the program is on the role of nutrition in health and disease and areas of study include immunophysiology and -metabolism, circadian biology and bioenergetics.
 You will work closely with faculty who are experts in their respective fields.
 As part of the coursework in the PhD program you will learn the biochemical basis and application of nutrition.

-Major: Applied Physiology & Neuromechanics (APPN)
+Major: Applied Physiology & Neuromechanics (APNM)

 Concentration: Applied Physiology & Nutrition (APHN)

-Post-bachelor’s (minimum of 81 credit hours total)
+Post-bachelor’s (minimum of 72 credit hours total)

-Post-master’s (minimum of 45 credit hours total)
+Post-master’s (minimum of 36 credit hours total)

-• 12 credit hours of designated research/statistics courses required
+• 12 credit hours of designated research/statistics courses

 • 12 credit hours of specified ESMS or NUTR courses